Eudorajab1/websaw-userguide/docs/source/installation.rst

 .. important::
     Depending on your operating system the installation commands vary slightly.
     example: Windows, you must use backslashes (i.e. ``\``) instead of slashes.
+    Please also ensure that you have python >= 3.7 installed along wiht pip and that both are in your os path.

 Installation in a production envirnoment is covered later.